armbian/documentation/docs/Hardware_Allwinner.md

  -  `composite-pal/composite-ntsc/composite-pal-m/composite-pal-nc`: Selects composite video output, note the specified resolution is ignored with composite video output.
  -  Defaults to `monitor=dvi`.

-- `hpd=[0|1]` - Enable use of the hdmi HotPlug Detect feature
+- `hpd=[0|1]` - Enable use of the HDMI HotPlug Detect feature
  0: Disabled.
-Configure dvi/hdmi output even if no cable is detected
+Configure DVI/HDMI output even if no cable is detected
  1: Enabled.
-Fallback to the lcd / vga / none in that order (if available) Defaults to `hpd=1`.
+Fallback to the LCD / VGA / none in that order (if available) Defaults to `hpd=1`.

-- `hpd_delay=<int>` - How long to wait for the hdmi HPD signal in milliseconds When the monitor and the board power up at the same time, it may take some time for the monitor to assert the HPD signal.
+- `hpd_delay=<int>` - How long to wait for the HDMI HPD signal in milliseconds When the monitor and the board power up at the same time, it may take some time for the monitor to assert the HPD signal.
 This configures how long to wait for the HPD signal before assuming no cable is connected.
  Defaults to `hpd_delay=500`.